 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Real estate never ceases to amaze people with the sheer number of different terms they have as part of their regular day-to-day occurrences.
-One of the common terms you might hear is an “open listing” agreement in New York real estate transactions.
-If you’ve ever wanted to buy an open listing or sell a home, you probably asked what an open listing is and how it could affect the sale.
+Real estate never ceases to amaze people with the sheer number of different terms they have as part of their day-to-day occurrences.
+One of the standard terms you might hear is an “open listing” agreement in New York real estate transactions.
+If you’ve ever wanted to buy an open listing or sell a home, you’ve probably asked what an open listing is and how it could affect the sale.
 Don’t worry!
 It’s a lot simpler than you think.
 An open listing is a property listing where the owner has not agreed to list with any broker exclusively.
 However, the owner has decided to allow brokers to list the property on a non-exclusive basis.

-If the listing gets sold while an open listing has multiple brokerage agreements, the home seller will only have to pay the brokerage and real estate agent who sell the home, and all others are unpaid.
+If the listing gets sold while an open listing has multiple brokerage agreements, the home seller will only have to pay the brokerage and real estate agent who sells the home, and all others are unpaid.

 With a typical listing, owners don’t have the right to find the seller, nor can they sell the home independently.
 They follow an exclusivity clause, meaning they are stuck with a specific real estate agent for the sale duration (or a set number of days, whichever comes first).